Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: SM+2S

 We perform the symmetry analysis on the tree-level potential \eqref{E:SM2Spot}.
 As for the SM+S in Section~\ref{sec:LinearTermsSMS}, the field shifts \eqref{E:fieldShiftsSM2S} cannot, in general, be employed to remove all linear terms for arbitrary parameter values; cf.~\eqref{E:shifta1} and \eqref{E:shifta2}.
 Indeed, eliminating the terms linear in the shifted singlets requires solving the coupled system $\tilde{\alpha}_1(\gamma_1,\gamma_2)=0$ and $\tilde{\alpha}_2(\gamma_1,\gamma_2)=0$, which may fail to admit any real solution in $(\gamma_1,\gamma_2)$ even for tree-level potentials with extrema; see the argument below.
 Symmetry analyses are carried out at tree level because renormalization, in the absence of quantum anomalies, preserves variational symmetries, so that the effective potential $V_{\text{eff}}$ has the same (variational) symmetries as $V$.
 A physical effective potential $V_{\text{eff}}$ should possess a minimum, and if one expands all fields about such a minimum, no linear terms are present.
 However, this argument cannot be used to remove the linear terms from the tree-level potential $V$, since it may happen that $V$ has no minimum while $V_{\text{eff}}$ does; cf.~the discussion of the linear term in the SM+S in Section~\ref{sec:LinearTermsSMS}.
 To remain completely general, we therefore keep the linear terms in our symmetry analysis of $V$, just as we did for the SM+S.

-Even if one were to demand that the tree-level potential $V$ have a stationary point, expanding about a stationary point with nonzero components along the Higgs-doublet directions $\phi_i$, $i=1,\dots,4$, modifies the explicit form of the SM ``kinetic'' sector (including Higgs--gauge interactions), e.g.\ by generating gauge-boson mass terms.
-Although the symmetries are not destroyed (they are only ``hidden''), this field shift (an affine reparametrization) replaces the original linear (tadpole) terms by new quadratic and higher-order terms, corresponding to mass and interaction terms in the shifted fields.
+Even if one were to demand that the tree-level potential $V$ have a stationary point, expanding about a stationary point with nonzero components along the Higgs-doublet directions $\phi_i$, $i=1,\dots,4$, modifies the explicit form of the SM ``kinetic'' sector (including Higgs--gauge interactions), e.g.\ by generating gauge boson mass terms.
+Although the symmetries are not destroyed (they are only ``hidden''), this field shift (an affine reparametrization) replaces the original linear (tadpole) terms by new quadratic and higher-order terms in the shifted Lagrangian.
 While the resulting parameters are not independent, they would nevertheless increase the number of cases to be considered in the symmetry analysis.

 Furthermore, expanding only in the singlet directions does not, in general, remove all terms that are linear in the singlets.
 Let

 and suppose $V$ has a stationary point at $\phi=v$.
 Then

 Expanding about the full stationary point, $\phi=\tilde{\phi}+v$, and defining